 In rare cases, the budget variance can also refer to the difference between actual and budgeted assets and liabilities.

-A budget variance is frequently caused by bad assumptions or improper budgeting (such as using politics to derive an unusually easy budget target), so that the baseline against which actual results are measured is not a reasonable measure against which the results of a business should be measured.
+A budget variance is frequently caused by bad assumptions or improper budgeting (such as using politics to derive an unusually easy budget target), so that the baseline against which actual results are measured is not reasonable.

 Those budget variances that are controllable are usually expenses, though a large portion of expenses may be committed expenses that cannot be altered in the short term.
 Truly controllable expenses are discretionary expenses, which can be eliminated without an immediate adverse impact on profits.